brianjbayer/sample-login-watir-cucumber/README.md

 and sending that as an argument to the browser specified
   * **example:** "chrome_headless" converts to `:chrome`
   with `headless` argument
+* Container based browsers are handled by detecting the word "container"

 #### Browser Drivers
 This project uses the